cuenlueer/npxpy/docs/index.md

 pip install npxpy
 ```
 Beware that the light-weight installation lacks the other aforementioned features entirely.

-## Features and Usage
+---

+## How to use it?
-Straightforward print project preparation with usual workflow logic is embeded in the Python-software ecosystem
+The print project preparation exhibits the usual workflow logic only that is embeded in the Python-software ecosystem
 with extras like GDS-parsing for high workflow integration.
+Below is the implementation of an example print project.
 ```python
 >>> import npxpy
 >>> #  Initialize the presets and resources that you want to use in this project.